 There is a sub-category on Craigslist, under their "For Sale" category, called "Free."
 This can be a useful tool if you want to continue selling things on Craigslist or even eBay.
 You can make money easily by selling these free items.
 This is where people post things that they are giving away for free!
 You don't have to do anything but be able to pick it up.
 If you are lucky, there are some great treasures out there.

 The items posted in this category vary.
 I have seen items like TVs, various furniture, household items (some unused), clothes, food (unopened), books, phones, baby items, firewood; I've even seen RVs and campers given away for free.
 Some of the electronic items won't work and will need minor repairs.
 If you are good at fixing broken TVs, radios and any other electronic devices, this is a gold mine for you!

 I would bookmark the free section on Craigslist and refresh it as often as you can.
 Free items go fast, and the offers are usually on a first come, first-served basis.
-Most people will tell you if you are 2nd or 3rd on the list.
+Most people will tell you if you are second or third on the list.
 Others will just post that the items are sitting on the curb and to come by and get them.